While nearly three-quarters of HR practitioners are warming up to artificial intelligence, the verdict from C-suite tells a different story.

 The problem?
 Blackwater doesn’t have any nurse practitioners.
 You’re the first.

 Traditional market data doesn’t provide answers.
 So, what are your options?
-Use the national average salary for nurse practitioners?
+Use the national average salary for nurse practitioners and make your best guess?
 Throw a dart at some salary ranges?

 Comp professionals labor to find the closest match for their internal roles.
 They pore over survey workbooks to pluck out that 70 percent match between a Digital Identity Manager and an IAM II.

 The perfect match is elusive for all but the most common jobs.
-Job matching for market pricing is about confidence, not perfection, which is precisely what AI delivers.
+Job matching is about confidence, not perfection, which is precisely what AI delivers.

 With AI market pricing, you’re not chasing matches.
 Instead, you’re handed the best match with minimal effort.